gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/doc/doc/NameResolution.md

 The most visible differences in the name resolution semantics of CDx/Language compared to HANA CDS are:

 * Using constant values requires to prefix the path (referring to the constant) with a `:`.
-* There is a new semantics for paths (without initial `:`) used in annotation assignments.
+* There is a new semantic for paths (without initial `:`) used in annotation assignments.
 * In the definitions of sub elements, accessing elements supplied by the corresponding main artifact requires to prefix the path with `$self.`.
   Accessing sibling elements works the same as in HANA CDS.
 * It is no problem to define elements which have the same (local) name as the referenced type.
-* In views with more than one source entity, selecting an element `e` from one source without the use of a table alias (which is not recommented anyway!) suddenly does not compile anymore if another source entity is extended by a new element `e`.
+* In views with more than one source entity, selecting an element `e` from one source without the use of a table alias (which is not recommended anyway!) suddenly does not compile anymore if another source entity is extended by a new element `e`.

 In HANA-CDS, the name resolution works quite uniformly for all argument positions,